 Other options that you can consider include pelleted litter made of wood, paper, grain, or grass.
 These options can't be scooped as easily, but they are super absorbent and do a great job of odor control.

 Now that you've gotten all the supplies, you need to figure out which corner of the cage your hamster does his business in the most.
 That is the corner where you want to put the box.
-If you choose where you want the litter box, he will just ignore it and your wishes and go wherever he wants to go anyway.
+If you choose where you want the litter box, he will just ignore it and go wherever he wants to go anyway.
 If you're setting up a new enclosure for a new hamster, don't add the potty just yet.
 Wait until your pet designates a potty corner and then add in the potty.

-Once you've figured out where to put the litter box for your hamster, pour in enough litter to cover the bottom of the pan.
+- Once you've figured out where to put the litter box for your hamster, pour in enough litter to cover the bottom of the pan.

-Don't force your hamster into the potty.
+- Don't force your hamster into the potty.
 You don't want to get your fingers bit, and you don't want to turn him off the idea of toilet training.
 Let the hamster investigate the box at his own pace.
 Most hamsters will eventually figure it out on their own.

-If your hamster just isn't thrilled with the idea of a litter box, and is using it for a different purpose, such as a bed or an eating area, figure out why.
+If your hamster just isn't thrilled with the idea of a litter box and is using it for a different purpose, such as a bed or an eating area, figure out why.
 Usually, a hamster will sleep in the litter box if he doesn't have a separate sleeping area or if he just doesn't like his current sleeping area.
 If your hamster is using the potty to eat or (most common) hide his food, then he probably feels the cage is too small and is finding alternate places for his food.

 In order to get your hamster to use the potty, consider your cage.
 Is it big enough?
 Does the cage offer enough room for a litter box, wheel, at least one house, and plenty of places to store food?
 If not, then you may want to consider a new cage for your hamster.
 If the cage is plenty big, then consider whether your hamster needs another sleeping area.

-If your hamster is still deviant and doesn't want to use the litter box or is only using it to urinate but not defecate.
-That's common.
+If your hamster is still deviant and doesn't want to use the litter box or is only using it to urinate but not defecate, that's common.
 Just pick up the pellets and flush them down the toilet.